 - Identify lead sources that are delivering value

-- Use data to drive future follow up with customers
+- Use data to drive future follow up with customers and leads

 With a CRM, you can follow your prospect’s journey down the sales funnel, from the beginning to beyond the point of conversion.
 Since you can customize this funnel according to your business’ sales cycle, you’re able to visualize the pipeline and make decisions that optimize revenue.